SEO | A Brief Introduction

 Search engine optimization is a very dynamic process.
 For example, Google and other search engines are frequently updating their search algorithms, the things that process and interpret all of the content on the web.
 You may find that the strategy you use one month may not fly with an updated algorithm the next month.

 In addition, the types of sought-after content can change quickly, or over the span of years.
-Thus, you must be constantly creating new, fresh content that is relevant in topic and format to what people are searching for.
+Thus, you must create new, fresh content that is relevant in topic and format to what people are searching for.
 For example, if someone clicks your article about the Top 10 Toothbrushes for Plaque Removal, but the last time you updated that list was 2007, then those toothbrushes might not even exist anymore.
 Consequently, this will not be a helpful article and likely will not show up in any first-page results.

-Perhaps you write consistent, new blog posts, but your website is visually out of date and runs slowly.
+Perhaps you do write consistent, new blog posts, but your website is visually out of date and runs slowly.
 As enticing as your article may be, users will not stick around for a slow website, nor will they find your made-in-the-90’s website credible.
 Even in this situation, you will not be as capable of achieving high rankings.

 The Good News